 B.A., Archaeology and History, Hebrew University of Jerusalem, 1977

-Jodi Magness (www.JodiMagness.org) holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism.
-From 1992-2002, she was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.
+Jodi Magness (www.JodiMagness.org) is a member of the American Academy of Arts and Sciences (category of Philosophy and Religious Studies).
+She holds a senior endowed chair in the Department of Religious Studies at the University of North Carolina at Chapel Hill: the Kenan Distinguished Professor for Teaching Excellence in Early Judaism.
+From 1992-2002, Magness was Associate/Assistant Professor of Classical and Near Eastern Archaeology in the Departments of Classics and Art History at Tufts University, Medford, MA.
 She received her B.A. in Archaeology and History from the Hebrew University of Jerusalem (1977), and her Ph.D. in Classical Archaeology from the University of Pennsylvania (1989).
 From 1990-1992, Magness was Mellon Post-Doctoral Fellow in Syro-Palestinian Archaeology at the Center for Old World Archaeology and Art at Brown University.

 Magness has participated on 20 different excavations in Israel and Greece, including co-directing the 1995 excavations in the Roman siege works at Masada.
 From 2003-2007 she co-directed excavations in the late Roman fort at Yotvata, Israel.
 Since 2011, Magness has directed excavations at Huqoq in Galilee (www.huqoq.org).

-Magness received a 2016-2017 National Endowment for the Humanities (NEH) Public Scholar Award for work on Masada: A New History.
+Magness received a 2016-2017 National Endowment for the Humanities (NEH) Public Scholar Award for work on Masada: From Jewish Revolt to Modern Myth.
 Her other awards include a fellowship from the American Council of Learned Societies and a fellowship in Byzantine Studies at Dumbarton Oaks in Washington, D.C.
 (1997-98); a National Endowment for the Humanities (NEH) Fellowship for College Teachers and a Skirball Visiting Fellowship at the Oxford Centre for Hebrew and Jewish Studies (2000-2001); a Fulbright Lecturing Award through the United States-Israel Educational Foundation at the Institute of Archaeology at the Hebrew University of Jerusalem (spring 2005); a fellowship at the School for Historical Studies at the Institute for Advanced Study in Princeton, NJ (2007-2008); and a Chapman Family Faculty Fellowship at the Institute for the Arts and Humanities at the University of North Carolina at Chapel Hill (2010-2011).

 In 2008 Magness received a national teaching honor: the Archaeological Institute of America’s Award for Excellence in Undergraduate Teaching.
-She produced a 36-lecture course on “The Holy Land Revealed” (released December 2010), and a 24-lecture course on “Jesus and His Jewish Influences (released December 2015) with The Teaching Company’s Great Courses.
-Magness consulted for and is featured in a National Geographic giant screen film on Jerusalem, which premiered in September 2013 and is showing around the world and is available on DVD (http://www.jerusalemthemovie.com/).
+She produced a 36-lecture course on “The Holy Land Revealed” (released December 2010), and a 24-lecture course on “Jesus and His Jewish Influences” (released December 2015) with The Teaching Company’s Great Courses.
+Magness consulted for and is featured in the National Geographic giant screen film Jerusalem, which premiered in September 2013 (http://www.jerusalemthemovie.com/).
 Magness also consulted for and appeared in the National Geographic series, The Story of God with Morgan Freeman, which aired in spring 2016.